War in Afghanistan (2001–2021): 2001: Invasion and early operations

 By late November, bin Laden was at a fortified training camp in Tora Bora.
 The Battle of Tora Bora began on 30 November.
 CIA teams working with tribal militias followed bin Laden there and began to call in airstrikes to clear out the mountainous camp, with special forces soon arriving in support.
 While the tribal militia numbered 1,000, it was not fighting eagerly during Ramadan.
-While the CIA requested that United States Army Rangers be sent and Marines were ready to deploy, they were declined.
+While the CIA requested that US Army Rangers be sent and Marines were ready to deploy, they were declined.
 Bin Laden was eventually able to escape at some point in December to Pakistan.